CollegeBoreal/INF1100-201-23H-02/5.Metal/.doc/docker.md

 sudo apt-get remove docker docker-engine docker.io containerd runc
 ```

+## :gear: Installation methods

+You can install Docker Engine in different ways, depending on your needs:

+* Set up and install Docker Engine from [Docker’s `apt` repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).

+* Use a [convenience scripts](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script).
+Only recommended for testing and development environments.

 :round_pushpin: Adding the `Docker` package repository to the package manager registry